 See that the pattern is just 6 positions wide.
 2 of those positions can be any amino acid.
 Only one position is fully specified.
 Not too demanding on the whole.
-I would expect this to match most proteins of any size and not always because there was an N-myristoylation site.
+I would expect this to

 MYRISTYL, PS00008; N-myristoylation site (PATTERN with a high probability of occurrence!)